 Roberto’s prior legal experience in non-profit, government, and in-house counsel settings shapes his client advocacy.
 He centers his clients’ goals at all stages of litigation and legal analysis leading to successful resolution of legal matters.

-Roberto’s current pro bono work include matters in family law, nonprofit employment counseling, and a Section 1983 civil rights case involving denial of medical care.
+Roberto’s current pro bono work includes matters in family law, nonprofit employment counseling, and a Section 1983 civil rights case involving denial of medical care.

 He moved to Chicago to serve full-time through the Amate House program and has worked and volunteered with a number of Chicago non-profit organizations.
 His experience ranged from legal intake to interpretation of legal matters in the areas of housing, education, and immigration.